ccxt/ccxt/wiki/Manual.md

 $luno->public_get_ticker (array ('pair' => 'XBTIDR'));      // PHP
 ```

-Also, different exchange's methods might accept different `params`, which affect their functionality, like:
+The unified methods of exchanges might expect and accept different `params` which affect their functionality, like:

 ```Python
 params = {'type':'margin', 'isIsolated': 'TRUE'}  # --------------+